mark2661/Price-Tracker-Webscraper/README.md

 ## What I Learned
 * Using Selinium to automatically load and navigate a web browser
 * Scraping data from HTML elements
-* Auomating Emails using smtp
+* Automating Emails using smtp
 * Automating text messages using Twilio